Esteph27/Bridal-Union/README.md

 Birdal-Union (BU) was built with two main intentions; to promote and to connect.
 With this in mind and following UX core principles, the UX had to be easy to navigate, intentional and pleasurable for the user, all whist encouraging user action.

 The first steps for structuring the UX were to outline the user’s needs collectively.
-For BU there are two main users; the designer (admin user) and the bride-to-be (end user).
+For BU there are two main users; the designer (admin user) and the bride-to-be (site user).
 Both of which can full-fill each other’s needs; the bride needs a dress and the designer needs business, therefore the focus is to get both users to connect.
-To target this, the UX is based on social media platforms (such as Instagram) where the end user can connect with the designer through familiar features such as ‘follow’, ‘like’ and ‘comment’.
+To target this, the UX is based on social media platforms (such as Instagram) where the end user can connect with the designer through familiar features such as ‘follow’, ‘like’ and ‘comment’, as well as the abiltiy to book a designer.

 When thinking of the user needs separately: for a future bride, wedding dress hunting can often be time-consuming and overwhelming, therefore the UX intends to take that away by offering something that is clean, focused as well as intuitive.
 We can also assume that this user will most likely be using their mobile phones more frequently than desktops screens (especially as a busy bride planning her wedding, most of the time looking for dresses are done on the commute to work).
 Therefore, responsivity and navigation are integral to the design and flow of the site.
 I have used the Bootstrap grid system, a selection of <a href="https://getbootstrap.com/" target="_blank">Bootstrap elements</a>, <a href="https://bootswatch.com/lux/" target="_blank">Bootswatch Lux</a> theme elements and custom CSS to allow for this.

-For the designer, promoting their work can also be challenging and time-consuming, to target this, the UX intends to promote their work in an elegant, interactive and efficient way.
+For the designer, promoting their work can also be challenging and time-consuming, to target this, the UX intends to promote their work in a modern, interactive and efficient way.
 With this in mind, the focal point throughout the site are the images posted by the designers, therefore the responsiveness of the images is very important.
 To allow for this I have used Bootstrap elements, Bootstrap Album example together with custom CSS so that the images can be viewed seamlessly across different screen sizes without visualising impairing them and allowing for better UX.
-In addition, the UX has to enables the user to intuitively navigate through out the site to view the relevant designer information with less clicks, to target this I have used call to action buttons in convenient places for the user to click on.
+In addition, the UX has to enables the user to intuitively navigate through out the site to view the relevant designer information with less clicks, to target this I have used call to action buttons in convenient places as well as a responsive nav bar.

 ------